 - · Mandates in companies which are controlled by Sonova or in companies which control Sonova: - · Up to ten mandates held at the request of Sonova or companies controlled by Sonova; - · Up to six mandates in associations, charitable organizations, foundations, trusts, and employee welfare foundations.

 For further details please see Art.
-30 of the Articles of Association, available at www.sonova.com/en/investors/articles-association.
+30 of the Articles of Association, available here.

 Board of Directors competence and Board evaluation